EvanMad/ACSE-PlanetCoaster/readme.md

 # ACSE
 ACSE is a new method of modding planet coaster, initially created for Jurassic World Evolution by the OpenNaja team, I ported it to work with Planet Coaster.
-It's essentially a new mod loading method that opens wide modding possabilities for developers, and makes installing easier for end users.
+It's essentially a mod loader that opens wide modding possabilities for developers, and makes installing easier for end users.
 It's important to note ACSE is not a replacement for the old mod manager, but rather a seperate method, I eventually hope to port over all mods to this new method, but more development time is needed until then, for now this functions as an alpha release, which will hopefully be expanded upon with a proper mod manager at some point.
 ACSE is specifically a code loader, but I will generally refer to "ACSE mods" as anything that uses a new content pack to load in mods.